 Phi Finney McDonald acts for the representative applicant in a class action against ASX-listed company Westpac Banking Corporation (Westpac) commenced in the Federal Court of Australia.

 The claim is brought on behalf of investors (group members) who, between 16 December 2013 and 19 November 2019 inclusive (Claim Period), acquired an interest in shares traded on the Australian Securities Exchange (ASX) and/or the New Zealand Stock Exchange, American Depository Receipts (ADRs) traded on the New York Stock Exchange, and/or long exposure equity swaps (together, Westpac Securities).
-The class action is funded by Woodsford Litigation Funding (Woodsford).
+The class action is funded by Woodsford Group Limited (Woodsford).